adamyen/calorieapp_frontend/README.md

  - Creating pages for Meal and Workout plan.

- - Create a mobile application for the web version of the application.
+ - Optimize the mobile app layouts to take advantage of mobile features.

 # Team Members